Reviews Archive

 Stand out 8-bit version - NES

 Silver Surfer was pretty much Software Creation's love letter to hardcore shmup fans, it was filled to the brim with relentless attack waves and constrictive, intricate level designs which kept the player on his toes at all times.
-Add to this the fantastic soundtrack from Tim Follin and you have a game perfect for those after a challenge.
+Add to this the fantastic soundtrack from Tim Follin and you have a game perfect for those looking for a challenge.

-Space Manbow
+space manbow Space Manbow

 1 player